Bossax/ONR_RAP/README.md

 - *PSD_HEM/PSD_icListen*: plot periodograms of acoustic receptions from HEM and icListen data

-## Notes:
+## Notes

+**Boris June 11 2019**
-Boris June 11 2019: *distance.m* is called in many scripts which is a function in Mapping Toolbox.
-This function replaces dist.m function which was found to produce inaccurate geodesic distances.
+1. *distance.m* is called in many scripts which is a function in Mapping Toolbox.
+This function replaces *dist.m* function which was found to produce inaccurate geodesic distances.

+2. Need to install *Aerospace Toolbox* and *Mapping Toolbox*

 ## Work flow